Melatonin As A “Greener” Sleep Aid?

 The Mayo Clinic graded melatonin’s effectiveness with an “A” for jet lag, and a “B” for delayed sleep phase syndrome (DSPS), insomnia in elderly people, sleep disturbances in children with neuro-psychiatric disorders, and sleep enhancement for people who are normally pretty healthy.

 My own personal experience?
 I love it.
 The directions for the melatonin strips I purchased recommended taking the strips immediately before bedtime; however, I usually took them about a half an hour before hitting the sheets.
 Fortunately, my rebellious behavior didn’t seem to affect the success of the melatonin – each night I used the strips, I fell asleep more easily and slept through the entire night.

 That’s a pretty big deal for me.

-The Mayo Clinic also provides information about dosing and safety – as do numerous other resources like the National Institutes of Health (NIH) and the Agency for Healthcare Research and Quality (AHRQ) – but as always it’s best to clear it with your doctor before trying anything new.
+The Mayo Clinic also provides information about dosing and safety – as do numerous other resources like the Agency for Healthcare Research and Quality (AHRQ) – but as always it’s best to clear it with your doctor before trying anything new.
 As far as I know, the FDA does not regulate melatonin production, so you should definitely discuss the amount you take – and how long you take it – with a medical professional.

 So, what about you?
 Do you have any experiences – good or bad – with using melatonin as a sleep aid?